coockieHunt/ck_rp/doc/ITEMS.md

 - *OnDestroy* : To call when the item is distroyed.
     - *playerId* : id of the player.
     - *quantity* : the number of player’s items.
-- *OnUse* : To call when the item is used. (if this function return false, an alert and send to the players for their information that the object cannot be used)
+- *OnUse* : call when the item is used. (if this function returns false, an alert and sends to the players for their information that the object cannot be used, if it returns a varialbe this will be recoverable in the OnUsed function)
     - *playerId* : id of the player.
     - *quantity* : the number of player’s items.
+- *OnUsed* : call when object is finished are cool down (args is the return from OnUse)
+    - *playerId* : id of the player.
+    - *quantity* : the number of player’s items.
+    - *args* : return OnUse.
 - *OnDrop* : To call when the item is put on the floor.
     - *playerId* : id of the player.
     - *quantity* : the number of player’s items.